-Creating a new brand and web app from scratch for a Swiss start up
+Creating a brand and web app for a Swiss start up

 Evopack, a Swiss/German start-up, asked me to build a brand and website to represent their revolutionary and sustainable packaging solutions.
 As part of this, I created a custom design system and built their web app using React, SCSS, Figma and TypeScript.